profsmith89/ctps/_sources/chap09.md

     # loop on i exactly m times

     # Matching work
-    # loop on s up to n
+    # loop on s up to n times
     #     if two numbers match
     #         loop up to m times checking for match
     #         if found-match print